deconf/Analytics-Insights/readme.txt

 	* move reports.js and other scripts to footer
 	* on-screen errors instead of using console
 * New Features:
-	* adding custom dimensions support for Tags
+	* custom dimensions support for Tags

 = 4.9.2 =
 * Enhancements: